theolepage/ssl-for-slr/README.md

 ## Evaluation

+1. Learning curves
+2. Speaker ID
-1. Scores
+    - Scores
-2. Confusion matrix
+    - Confusion matrix
-3. Learning curves
-4. Error analysis
+    - Error analysis
+    - t-SNE
-5. Speaker verification on VoxCelebs
+3. Speaker verification on VoxCelebs

 ## To-Do

-- [ ] Config files JSON
-- [ ] train_spkid.py (steps 2 and 3)
+- [ ] train_spkid.py (steps 2 and 3) args: path to config.
+If no model in config => supervised
-- [ ] Test training on GPU
+- [ ] Push, start trainings on GPU
-- [ ] evaluate.py
+- [ ] evaluate.py (same test set?)

 ---

-- [ ] CPC: negative samples from same speaker + current and other sentences, accuracy only on last timestep?
-- [ ] Merge self-supervised modules
-- [ ] More self-supervised modules (GIM, LPS, FBANKS)
+- [ ] Merge self-supervised modules and add modules (GIM, LPS, FBANKS)
 - [ ] Implement new ideas (more params in encoder, bi-directional) and benchmark
 - [ ] Data augmentation / preprocessing step

+---

+- [ ] CPC: negative samples from same speaker + current and other sentences, accuracy only on last timestep?
 - [ ] Comment code
-- [ ] Properly set SEED
+- [ ] Properly set seed

 ## References